Guy Swinnen Band

 Yes indeed.
 There is a range of different drinks at democratic prices.
 Drinks can be paid for with tokens or with a drink card.

-We selected two Brussels food trucks to stand on the square: a stall with Asian food (with vegan options) and a chip stall.
+We selected two Brussels food trucks to stand on the square.
 Pay with food vouchers.

 You can buy tokens and drink cards at the counter.